A Word from Jim ...

 Take your time when looking for any instruction, of any kind.

-The Chinese have a saying 'a year or two spent doing nothing but locating the right instructor is very well spent'.
+The Chinese have a saying 'a year or 2 spent doing nothing but locating the right instructor is very well spent'.
 This is a good observation.
 You don't need to take a year for your search, but choose carefully and ignore the hype.

 A search on the internet for guitar instruction in video format can turn out to be a daunting activity, particularly for the fledgling student with little experience.